mesako/SABERWest2023/docs/450-scientific-figures.md

 This function returns three values, `y`, `ymin`, and `ymax` which correspond to the mean, the mean minus one standard error, and the mean plus one standard error.
 The mean value will be the height of each bar on the barplot, while `ymin` corresponds to the bottom of the error bar and `ymax` to the top of the error bar.

 Let's first plot the height of the bars using this new `feeding.data` dataset and mapping `y` to our new `y` column generated from the `mean_se` function.
-Here we create the same plot as before from this aggregated dataset, just showing the mean value in each group.
+Here we create the same plot as before from this aggregated dataset, just showing the mean value in each group (worksheet task 3.5.1B).

 ```r